Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

 Fear #1: Blown fuel pumps and injectors from lack of lubricity

 The Concern: The concerns were legitimate at first.
-Removing the sulfur destroys some of the coordinating compounds that contributed to the diesel fuel having sufficient lubricity to protect injectors and fuel pumps.
-You could see the problem simply by running HFRR lubricity tests on the ULSD fuel.
-They failed.
+Removing the sulfur (which happens at the refinery level) destroys some of the coordinating compounds that contribute to the diesel fuel having sufficient lubricity to protect injectors and fuel pumps.
+You could see the problem simply by running HFRR lubricity tests on the ULSD fuel (they failed).
 The industry was concerned for good reason.

-The Reality: The problem didn’t appear nearly as often as they feared because the industry reacted in a couple of key ways.
+The Reality: When the smoke cleared, there weren't as many problems as they feared, and that's because the industry reacted in a couple of key ways.
 The first reaction was the creation of better lubricity additive chemistries, added to the fuel after refining.
-Then came the RFS (Renewable Fuels Standard) and the influx of biodiesel into the nation’s fuel supply.
-Just 2-3% addition of biodiesel raises the ULSD’s lubricity score back above what it was before they took the sulfur out.
+Then came the RFS (Renewable Fuels Standard) and the broad influx of biodiesel into the nation’s fuel supply.
+The addition of just 2-3% biodiesel raises the ULSD’s lubricity score back above what it was before they took the sulfur out.
 And just about any on-road diesel fuel that you buy today has up to 5% biodiesel already in it.
-So problem solved.
+So, problem solved.

 Fear #2: Microbial Problems from lack of sulfur

-The Concern: Hydrotreating of diesel fuel at the refinery level was essential to removing the sulfur, enabling refineries to comply with the law and produce diesel fuel with a maximum sulfur level of 15 ppm.
+The Concern: The removal of sulfur from the diesel fuel was done by hydrotreating at the refinery level, enabling refineries to produce diesel fuel with a maximum sulfur level of 15 ppm.
 Sulfur was long considered to be an inhibiting factor for microbes in fuel; some described the situation as sulfur being a “natural biocide”.
 Take out the sulfur and you’d have a fuel with little or no resistance to its natural microbial enemies.
 This would lead to big problems in the industry, especially for users who stored fuel for long-term or emergency backup use.

 How did this relate to the question at hand?
 What they found in the ten years following 2016 was that ULSD fuels were highly susceptible to developing severe microbial problems.
-But it wasn’t because of the reduced sulfur levels, as first thought.
-Instead, the blame lay in the coordinating regulations that not only limited sulfur content but also aromatic content.
+But it wasn’t because of the reduced sulfur levels like they first thought.
+Instead, the blame lay in other effects that the regulations had - not only limiting sulfur content but also aromatic content.

 The simple explanation would go like this.
 Both gasoline and diesel fuels are made up of molecules that can be divided into two classes – aromatics and aliphatics.
-There have always been limits on the percentage of aromatic molecules you could have in a given fuel, because aromatic molecules when burned contribute to air pollution.
-And when the new fuel regulations came out that capped sulfur content at 15 ppm, lower limits on aromatic content were also put into place at the same time.
+There have always been limits on the percentage of aromatic molecules you could have in a given fuel, because aromatic molecules, when burned, contribute to air pollution.
+When the new fuel regulations came out that capped sulfur content at 15 ppm, lower limits on aromatic content were also put into place at the same time.
 The problem is that if you have fewer aromatics, you have more aliphatic molecules in their place.
-And microbes much prefer to munch on aliphatic fuel molecule for their food sources.
+And microbes much prefer to munch on aliphatic fuel molecules for their food sources.